 Click Here for tab for All of Me by John Legend

-Starting with a true love song, straight from the heart of John Legend to his wife Chrissy Teigen, who are now both happily married.
-The song is quite stripped down with just a vocal and piano section, but the wonderful thing about the guitar is that we can follow those chords and turn it into a guitar-based love ballad very very easily.
+Let’s start off with a true love song, straight from the heart of John Legend to his wife Chrissy Teigen.
+The song is quite stripped down with just a vocal and piano section, but the wonderful thing about the guitar is that we can follow those chords and turn it into a guitar-based love ballad very, very easily.

 Here we’ll be playing 2 chord progressions which each repeat twice to complete the song.
 The progressions are G, Em, Am, and D x2 followed by Em, C, G, and G twice.
-Because the original track is piano driven there is no set in stone strumming pattern, so you can use the one indicated in the provided lesson, or alternatively feel free to switch it out for your own!
+Because the original track is piano-driven, there is no set-in-stone strumming pattern, so you can use the one indicated in the provided lesson or feel free to switch it out for your own!

 Can’t Help Falling in Love by Elvis Presley